vyneras/pokemon-frlg-tracker/patch_notes.md

 # 2.0.0
 ## Updates
++ When connecting to AP, if the apworld version of the slot you are trying to connect with is not comptaible with the tracker version an error message will be displayed
 + The Sevii Island Maps are now hidden in Kanto Only mode (credit to palex00)
++ Maps that are modified due to settings now display the correct map layout as in game (credit to palex00)
 + Added Gym Keys setting, items, and locations
 + Added Berry Pouch and TM Case items
 + Added Skip Elite Four setting